 Jira Software is a project and issue tracking tool for agile teams.
-Use Jira Software to plan, track, and manage releases for digital products:
+This article covers connecting Figma to Jira Software.

 You will need to create a Jira Software account to use this integration.
 It's not possible to add embeds to Jira Align or Jira Service Desk using this integration.